 It’s exciting as this is my 99th blog post of Knycx Journeying since started 2 years ago!
 Every post is a great memory of my journeys and besides, a great opportunity for me to just good through the photos as if I am at that place, that time again.
-I learned a lot about the history, culture, and tradition of the places that I have been.
+I learned a lot about the history, culture, and traditions of the places that I have been to.
 I got inspired to write about different places in my daily life and so I am going to keep my posts random and spontaneous, eventually, the blog will become a great archive of my journeys as they are grouped by countries in different categories!

-The archeological site of Troy is now located on the west coast of Turkey in between Istanbul and the Ephesus; But honestly, the site is not as impressive as many others.
-Had it not backed up with a famous legend and a convenient location, I guess there won’t be a lot of tourists willing to see a small site which was mainly rubble.
+The UNESCO archeological site of Troy is now located on the west coast of Turkey in between Istanbul and the Ephesus; But honestly, the site is not as impressive as many others.
+Had it not backed up with a famous legend and a convenient location, I guess there won’t be a lot of tourists willing to see a small site that was mainly rubble.

 Walking past some of the walls of Troy (VII), there was a wooden horse at the entrance of the site; obviously, it was merely a decoration, but it was effective and successful to remind visitors about the history and story of the Trojan War!

 I like the Pergamon.
 Pergamon was a rich and powerful ancient Greek city in Aeolis, and it was the capital of the Kingdom of Pergamon during the Hellenistic period under the Attalid dynasty in 281–133 BC (more than 2000 years ago!).

 The acropolis (a citadel of an ancient Greek hill city) is rather well-preserved as I could still see the pillars of the Greco-Roman Temple of Trajan from afar.
 From the Roman theater, visitors could enjoy a panoramic view of Pergamon and the modern city of Bergama.